 Explore Try to Praise the Mutilated World

 The poem begins with ‘try’, suggesting that ‘to praise the mutilated world’ is something that must be worked at.
-Yet, this balance changes throughout the poem, ending with the imperative command ‘Praise the mutilated world’.
-After giving example after example of moments where things aren’t perfect and can go wrong, Zagajewski asks the reader to be happy for what they have, find positivity in those harder moments.
+Yet, this balance changes throughout the poem, ending with the imperative command ‘Praise the mutilated world.”
+After giving an example after example of moments where things aren’t perfect and can go wrong, Zagajewski asks the reader to be happy for what they have, and find positivity in those harder moments.

 You can read the full poem here.

 There is frequent employment of caesura within Try to Praise the Mutilated World, with Adam Zagajewski disrupting the meter, causing a stalled and jittery rhythm.
 This interruption, but with the poem always continuing, could be a reflection of how Zagajewski is asking us to focus on the good things within the bad, although they may be unsightly and odd.
 The caesura can be understood as a representation of the bad, with the drive to continue an echo of the message that bids the reader to find positives in life.

 Try to Praise the Mutilated World Analysis

 Try to praise the mutilated world.(…)and wild strawberries, drops of rosé wine.

 Try to Praise the Mutilated World begins by echoing the title, and the poet asks us to ‘praise the mutilated world’ to find beautiful things within chaos, disorder, and darkness.
 The first word of the poem, ‘try,’ suggests that this is not an easy thing to do.
 It must be worked at, a skill to be developed.
 Indeed, the choice of ‘mutilated’ shows how distraught situations can be, with the destruction implied by choice of word elevating the sense of chaos the first line holds.